 I think there are at least two kinds of nervousness in the world….
 There’s “I’m going flying trapeze!” nervous.
 And there’s “Did you hear something?
 Is there someone in the house?” nervous.

 I have most definitely been flying trapeze nervous before or during sex.
-Sometimes you’re nervous about a first time, or a new partner, or a new move, or a new location, or a new anything… Or sometimes you’re doing something that’s not new and you’re still excited/nervous for any number of reasons!
+Sometimes you’re nervous about a first time with something, or a new partner, or a new move, or a new location, or a new anything… Or sometimes you’re doing something that’s not new and you’re still excited/nervous for any number of reasons!

 I have absolutely expressed to men before, “I’m a little nervous about [blah blah blah… usually cuddling haha, sometimes other stuff].”
 And it’s like, “I want to do this with you.
 But if I’m a little shaky or weird, that’s why.”
 And they get it, and they’re patient, and sometimes they check in if they feel they need to, and it’s cool.

 And I don’t want to get too super nit picky about sex.
 But I really do think this is a really important distinction.
-And it is SO important to me, now that I interacted with a man who truly thought he was “helping” me to scream out that it’s not anyone’s job to “help” me get over something that I don’t have an interest in “getting over.”
+And it is SO important to me, now that I interacted with a man who truly thought he was “helping” me by ignoring me, I want to scream out that it’s not anyone’s job to “help” me get over something that I don’t have an interest in “getting over.”

 If I don’t want to have sex in my bed, it is suuuuuuper easy for you to accept my invitation to let me pay for an uber to your apartment.
 If there’s a reason we can’t have sex in your apartment, let that be a conversation.
 Tell me why.
 Maybe we’ll get a hotel.
 I don’t know!
 But don’t force yourself on me in my own bed because you think it’s for my “own good.”

 And I know that I’m giving a specific example, but I’m not the only woman this type of thing has happened to.
-And it’s just important to me that we all start understanding that we are not broken things you’re meant to fix.
+And it’s important to me that we all start understanding that women are not broken things men are meant to fix.
 We are allowed to have opinions!
 And they deserved to be respected.
 And if there’s a legitimate problem or a thing you don’t understand, or if you actually want to “help,” … Don’t assume stuff!
 Talk those concerns out loud!